OPEC’s catch 22

 Let’s look at the other side of the coin.
 Those nasty shale drillers need to be annihilated or so must be the dominant thinking pattern in a classical oil seller’s brain.
 Let’s keep prices very low for a while and they will go out of business as we still produce cheaper oil.

 And it’s exactly here where everything goes off the rail.
-The real threshold of an OPEC sellers costs is not the technical price of getting black goo out of the ground but rather what the national budget needs in order to not collapse.
+The real threshold of an OPEC seller’s costs is not the technical price of getting black goo out of the ground but rather what the national budget needs not to collapse.

-Some shale producers have indeed called it quits and have either gone bankrupt or they shed enormous workforce.
+Some shale producers have called it quits and have either gone bankrupt or shed an enormous workforce.
 But the overall picture is still one of shale oil drillers going on with their business as if not much had happened.
-There are plenty of reasons for them and sunk investments, rapid deployment and startup when prices go up again and wind down of shale wells or other are just the cherry on top.
+There are plenty of reasons for them: sunk investments, rapid deployment, and startup when prices go up again and wind down of shale wells or others are just the cherry on top.

 Under pressure, they don’t buckle up and get out but rather grit their teeth and squeeze the lemon all the harder.
-They get real creative with cost cutting and if there is one thing to never be underestimated, it’s an entrepreneur that id fighting like hell to avoid default.
-For some of those guys there is no going back, no warm and fuzzy office they can spend their rest of their lives in cushioned from the cruel world.
+They get creative with cost-cutting and if there is one thing to never be underestimated, it’s an entrepreneur that is fighting like hell to avoid default.
+For some of those guys, there is no going back, no warm and fuzzy office they can spend the rest of their lives in cushioned from the cruel world.

 They are like cornered dogs and will fight like raging bulls.
 Not someone you want to square off with but that’s exactly what OPEC thinks it must do.

-Producing countries will have to come to the realization that the free lunch is over for good and that in the future they will have to resolve their budgetary problems in other ways than throwing loads of oil cash on everything.
+Producing countries will have to realize that the free lunch is over for good and that in the future they will have to resolve their budgetary problems in other ways than throwing loads of oil cash on everything.

 What does this mean for LNG?